Cody Durden: Ultimate Fighting Championship

-Durden, as a replacement for Luke Sanders, faced Chris Gutiérrez on August 1, 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
+Durden, as a replacement for Luke Sanders, faced Chris Gutiérrez on August 1, 2020, at UFC Fight Night 173.
 The fight ended in draw.

-Dropping down to flyweight, Durden faced Jimmy Flick on December 19, 2020 at UFC Fight Night: Thompson vs. Neal.
+Dropping down to flyweight, Durden was scheduled to face Jimmy Flick on December 5, 2020 at UFC on ESPN 19.
+However, Durden was prevented from competing after being diagnosed with conjunctivitis, and the bout was postponed to take place on December 19, 2020, at UFC Fight Night 183.
 He lost the bout via flying triangle choke in the first round.